Mastering Transaction Management in InnoDB: Optimizing COMMIT, ROLLBACK, and SAVEPOINT for Performance and Integrity

 What is COMMIT?

-COMMIT is used to make all changes made during a transaction permanent.
+COMMIT ensures that all changes made during a transaction become permanent.
 Once executed, the database writes changes to the storage system and releases all locks held by the transaction.

 Best Practices for COMMIT